How to save seeds:

 Best environment for saving seeds:

 Seeds are not meant to last forever.
-Naturally seeds only last a season or to before they either sprout into a plant, or decay into the earth.
-With that said, scientists have been able to sprout seeds from plants that have been extinct for thousands of years.
+Naturally seeds only last a season or two before they either sprout into a plant, or decay into the earth.
+With that said, under the right conditions scientists have been able to sprout seeds from plants that have been extinct for thousands of years.

 You will want to store your seeds in a cool and dry place.
 The reason for this is that mold and bacteria need warmth and moisture in order to thrive and grow.
 As such, it’s incredibly important to dry your seeds before storing them.
 Used glass jars will work great, provided that they have been well cleaned and rinsed beforehand.